 Use Your Account(s)

 - Ask a project member, advisor, or mentor to write a recommendation for you.
 Ask them to be specific about your accomplishment – not vague that you did a good job.
-For example, “Lakeesha did a great job on writing our grant for the National Endowment for the Arts.
+For example, “Lakeesha did a great job on writing and editing our grant for the National Endowment for the Arts.
 She analyzed how many elementary students we work with to introduce art history to their curriculum and it helped us to receive the grant award.”